dhruy24/WeatherApp/README.md

-# weatherforecastredux for 6 days using redux
+# weather forecast for 6 days using redux